Updated 5 January 2021

 - Lifetime index pensions such as CSS and PSS will also count towards the cap using a statutory formula.

 - Once you have a transfer balance cap, it cannot be reduced by regular drawdowns.

-What is the transfer balance cap?
+What is the transfer balance cap for income streams?

 The transfer balance cap is a Government imposed maximum amount you can put into Australian income streams over your lifetime.

 The cap covers any and all income streams you may have, excluding any Transition to Retirement (TTR) income streams.
 Note that AvSuper may not know of other income streams you hold so it is your responsibility to ensure the combined balance remains under the cap.

 If you reach the transfer balance cap, you will not be able to contribute any more to an income stream at any time.
 Also, your cap won’t increase with any subsequent increments.